BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 ## Site Varaiables

 **[@SITE.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/Package-Automation/%40site.rex)** the member to be renamed with an "@" and your lpar name.
-Its content has Lpar-specific details, allowing other software items to be void of details, and able to run anywhere unchanged.
-See the description for **[@siteMult.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/endevor/Shipments-for-Multiple-Destinations%2-0(zowe))**
+Its content has Lpar-specific details, allowing other software items to run anywhere unchanged.

-It is within this renamed member where values must be given for:
+Assign your values for variables at your site:

   - **MySENULibrary** - the Endevor Skeleton (CSIQSENU) library name
   - **MySEN2Library** - a Secondary Skeleton library where XCOM* or SSH* members are found
   - **MyCLS0Library** - the Endevor Clist/REXX (CSIQCLS0) library
   - **MyCLS2Library** - a Secondary Clist/REXX where REXX components of this solution can be found

-Your site's SonarQube selections can be placeed in the @SITE member too, and may include site-level defaiults as well as values for specific System names.
-For example:
+Your site's SonarQube selections should also be placeed in the @SITE member, and may specify site-level defaults and override values for specific System names.
+In this example, the system FINANCE has its own values:

         /*   REXX  */
         PARSE ARG Parm